Multiple Resources in an Extension

 Run this command to generate the events extension for Rick:

-if you want to create a model without any front-end code (i.e. code only for the administrative interface), add --skip-frontend.
+TIP: if you want to create a model without any front-end code (i.e. code only for the administrative interface), add –skip-frontend.

-if you want to use a custom namespace for your extension, add --namespace
+TIP: if you want to use a custom namespace for your extension, add *–namespace *.
+If you use it, you have to remember to specify this namespace for every scaffold you generate for this extension.

 This results in the following: